lexijax/posteventmessaginginfo/docs/technical_faq.md

 See [CDA](CDA is short for Clinical Document Architecture.
 It is a set of standards applied to HL7 messages to provide structure and integrity to the messages that are transmitted from one computer system to another.
 The receiving system is able to inspect these and know exactly what information is contained where.
 They do need to be populated with quality content.

 ### What is Rendered PEM and What does it look like?

-Rendered PEM is a CDA document that is converted from being machine readable to human readable.
+<a name="renderedpem">PEM</a>
+[Rendered PEM](./glossary.md#renderedpem) means 'Rendered Post Event Message' - it is also sometimes known as 'Rendered CDA' standing for 'Rendered Clinical Document Architecture'.

+It refers to a CDA document which has been converted from XML format (designed for processing by software) to a human-readable format such as PDF or HTML.

 Rendering can be done prior to sending to allow for sending documents to people over NHS mail for example.
 Using rendered PEM is a good way of integrating services quickly and cheaply, it would mean manual work for receivers but offers a good interim solution while receiving software applications are building the functionality.

-A version of the pre-rendered PEM can be found here: [NHS111CopyRecipientRendered.pdf](media/NHS111CopyRecipientRendered.pdf)
+An example of a Rendered PEM can be found here: <a href="../downloads/NHS111CopyRecipientRendered.pdf">NHS111CopyRecipientRendered.pdf</a>

-Recipients are also able to apply custom renderers to the native CDA documents if they wish.
+Systems can also to apply their own custom renderers (converters) to the XML CDA documents to change the style of the human-readable output.